Modern Toilet Restaurant: Dining

 Customers dine while sitting on acrylic toilets adorned with "roses, seashells or renaissance paintings".
 The tables that the meals are served on are bathroom sinks covered with glass tops.
 Meals are served in miniature toilet bowls and drinks are in miniature plastic urinals which the customers can take home with them as a souvenir.
 Dessert ice cream is served in a dish that resembles a squat toilet.

-In May of 2018, a confused customer defecated in the non-functional toilet seating at the southern Hong Kong location, causing the restaurant to be evacuated and closed for 2 weeks.
+In May 2018, a confused customer defecated in the non-functional toilet seating at the southern Hong Kong location, causing the restaurant to be evacuated and closed for two weeks.